swallowcamel/nancywiki/Self-Hosting-Nancy.md

 ## Namespace Reservations

 Windows requires applications to register the part of the HTTP URL namespace, that they will be, listening on, or for the application to run with administrator privileges.
-This is show the MSDN documentation describes the requirement
+This is how the MSDN documentation describes the requirement

 > Namespace reservation assigns the rights for a portion of the HTTP URL namespace to a particular group of users.
 A reservation gives those users the right to create services that listen on that portion of the namespace.
 Reservations are URL prefixes, meaning that the reservation covers all sub-paths of the reservation path.